 I’m not here to convince you to change your dog’s diet to a plant-based one.
 What I will do though, is share some of the information I found useful when exploring this topic further.

 Can dogs be vegan?

 Whether dogs can be vegan is a contentious topic.
-At a first glance, it’s easy to mistake dogs for carnivores – the teeth, for starters, are misleading.
+At first glance, it’s easy to mistake dogs for carnivores – the teeth, for starters, are misleading.
 But domestic dogs are actually omnivores, like humans, chimps, bears, and pigs (to name a few).

 An omnivore is an animal that can survive on both plant- and animal-based foods.
 For this reason, like many other omnivores, dogs can eat an entirely plant-based diet.

 Benefits of a plant-based diet for dogs

 It didn’t take long to see the improvements in Levi once he transitioned away from commercial meat-based kibble and toward a vegan formula.
 It’s been more than two years, and he is healthier than he’s ever been.
 He hasn’t had issues with infections since he was eating meat, and his arthritis symptoms have significantly improved – jumping into cars, onto beds, and all over people.
 At 11 years old, he gets mistaken for a young dog all the time.

 It’s a story that I’ve heard many times, especially on a Facebook group called Vegan Dog Nutrition, which at the time of writing, has more than 17,000 members.
 Of course, anecdotal evidence isn’t enough.
 But these testimonies are backed up by research, too.

 Research published in 2016 concluded that companion dogs can “thrive” on a meat-free diet.
 “Such diets have been associated with benefits such as improved coat condition, allergy control, weight control, increased overall health and vitality, arthritis regression, diabetes regression, cataract resolution,” the journal article reads.